Jeff2Ma/postcss-lazysprite/README.md

 #### smartUpdate

-> Deside whether run `smartUpdate` mod.`smartUpdate` mod can create a hash for sprites files revving so that it can be updated when it is real need.
+> Deside whether run `smartUpdate` mod.`smartUpdate` mod can create a hash for sprites files revving so that it can be updated when it is real need (like [compass spriting](http://compass-style.org/help/tutorials/spriting/) ).
 It is suggested to open so that to make sprites with hight performance.

-- Default: `true`
+- Default: `false`
-- Required: `true`
+- Required: `false`

 #### nameSpace